crashcloud/docs/content/docs/leaving-a-model.md

 Crash will now attempt to join the shared model.

 ## Troubleshooting

+### The Command does not appear

+If the command does not appear, make sure you have installed the latest version of Crash correctly.

 ### I got message "You are not connected to a shared model"